irffanhaziq/DataManagementAssignment4/README.md

 | 37 | M | scientist | 337 | 10522 |
 | 38 | M | scientist | 430 | 98199 |
 | 31 | M | scientist | 538 | 21010 |

+## Insight
+1. Average rating for each movie:
+This table shows the average ratings for 10 movies.
+The ratings range from 2.67 to 4.25, with "Dr. Strangelove" (1963) having the highest average rating of 4.25 and "Batman Forever" (1995) having the lowest at 2.67.
+This gives us a snapshot of how these particular movies were received by viewers.

+2. Top ten movies with the highest rating average:
+Interestingly, all movies in this list have a perfect 5.0 rating.
+However, it's crucial to note that most of these movies have very few ratings (1-3 counts).
+This suggests that while these movies are highly rated, the sample size is too small to draw meaningful conclusions about their overall popularity or quality.

+3. Top ten movies with the highest rating count:
+This list provides more reliable insights as it shows popular movies with a large number of ratings.
+"Star Wars" (1977) tops the list with 583 ratings and an average of 4.36, indicating both popularity and high quality.
+Other well-known films like "Fargo," "Return of the Jedi," and "Toy Story" also appear, showing a mix of different genres among the most-rated movies.

+4. Movie with the highest average rating (with more than 10 ratings count):
+This list is more meaningful as it combines high ratings with a significant number of reviews.
+"A Close Shave" (1995) tops the list with an average rating of 4.49 from 112 ratings.
+Classic films like "Casablanca" and critically acclaimed movies like "Schindler's List" also feature prominently, indicating a correlation between critical acclaim and user ratings.

+5. Top ten users who have rated at least 50 movies, their favourite movie genres, and gender:
+This data provides insights into user preferences.
+Drama and Comedy are the most common favorite genres among these active users.
+There's a slight male majority in this group (6 out of 10), but both genders are represented among the most active users.

+6. Top ten users with age less than 20 years old:
+This list shows that younger users (under 20) are predominantly male and mostly students.
+The youngest user is 7 years old, which raises questions about parental supervision or the accuracy of user-reported data.

+7. Top ten users who have the occupation 'scientist' and their age is between 30 and 40 years old:
+This group consists entirely of male scientists in their 30s, with ages ranging from 31 to 40.
+This could indicate a gender imbalance in this particular demographic of the user base, or in the scientific profession during the time this data was collected.

+Overall, these outputs provide valuable insights into user demographics, movie preferences, and rating patterns within this dataset.
+They highlight popular and highly-rated movies, active user characteristics, and some interesting demographic trends among different user groups.